hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/installing-prereqs.md

 ## Install Node

-Install the latest (long term support) version of Node:
+Install Node: 8.9 or higher (note version 9 and higher is not supported)

 ```
-nvm install --lts
+nvm install v8
 ```

-Switch to the LTS version of Node:
+Switch to the latest version 8 of Node:

 ```
-nvm use --lts
+nvm use 8
 ```

 Check that Node is installed: